DarkKronicle/AdvancedChatCore/README.md

+# Important

+I have no real interest in mod development at the moment, so I am archiving this.
+Feel free to fork, and consider some of the community forks/

 # AdvancedChatCore

 This is the base mod of all AdvancedChat modules and features.
 This mod provides the necessary foundation and framework for AdvancedChat mod's to work.